 Bordeaux, Provence, Porto, Tuscany, Napa Valley and the Cape Winelands of South Africa.

-All Wine Capitals of the World – and a must as much for the senses as the taste buds!
+Treat your tastebuds on one of our Africa Safaris & Wildlife Cruises in the Cape Winelands: one of the world’s wine capitals!
 Where else can you drink some of the world’s best wines and possibly hear - or even see - monkeys and other wildlife nearby?

 The Winelands near Cape Town are comprised of the Stellenbach, Franschhoek and Paarl valleys and take advantage of the coastal influences of the Atlantic and Indian Oceans.
 Stellenbach is often considered the heart of the South African wine industry and their many vineyards are known for red wines with terroir distinction – particularly Cabernet Sauvignon, Merlot, Pinotage and Shiraz.
 The fortified wines produced in the Paarl valley is terroir-driven as well.
 Franschhoek is known for its full-flavored white wines with noticeable acidity levels.
 Visiting two wineries here will be a special treat!